 On July 22, 2013, we announced that we were initiating preclinical testing of BP-100-1.01 into two additional indications: Triple Negative Breast Cancer ("TNBC") and Inflammatory Breast Cancer ("IBC").
 TNBC tumors do not express estrogen receptors, progesterone receptors, and low Human Epidermal growth factor Receptor 2 ("HER2").
 These negative results mean that the growth of the cancer is not supported by the hormones estrogen and progesterone, or by the presence of too many HER2 receptors.
 Therefore, TNBC does not respond to hormonal therapy or therapies that target HER2 receptors.
 In addition, TNBC tumors are very aggressive.
-Approximately 15 to 20 percent of breast cancer is called "inflammatory" because the breast often looks swollen and red, or "inflamed."
+Approximately 15 to 20 percent of breast cancers are triple-negative.
+IBC is a rare and very aggressive disease in which cancer cells block lymph vessels in the skin of the breast.
+This type of breast cancer is called "inflammatory" because the breast often looks swollen and red, or "inflamed."
 IBC accounts for two to five percent of all breast cancers.
 IBC tumors are very aggressive and are frequently hormone receptor negative, which means hormone therapies may not be effective.
 Five year survival rate for IBC is approximately 40% versus approximately 87% for all breast cancers combined, making IBC a priority area for development of new treatments.